Senior Scientist and Principal Investigator: Kelly Monk

 Front row: Jiaxiang Li, Fernanda Coelho, Kelly Monk

 Back row: Austin Forbes, Rory Morgan, Jiakun Chen, Amit Mogha

-(Missing from photo: Grace Halsell-Vore)
+(Missing from photo: Ryan Doan and Grace Halsell-Vore)

 Vollum Institute, OHSU